Who is eligible to apply?

 Can I work in the Archive?

 Yes, on weekday mornings by prior arrangement with the archivists, who will also be happy to let you explore the vast and extraordinary collection of manuscripts, scores and reference materials.
 You can see the catalogue here.
 The archive is open to the public in the afternoons, when it hosts exhibitions, so is less suitable at those times.
+Because of the pandemic, this is probably not an option in 2020.

 Can I work in the Library?

 Yes, by prior arrangement, in the mornings – when it is closed to the public.
 We will arrange a sign-up form.
 You will be able to work at Britten’s Steinway.
 If, say, a composer wishes to have a session working on a new piece with a performer, given sufficient advance notice, the Library can be used for this purpose too (though the performer cannot be accommodated at The Red House).
+Because of the pandemic, this is probably not an option in 2020.

 If I stay at Imogen Holst’s house, how do I get back and forth to The Red House if I have no car?